Enhabit

 Enhabit, Inc., is a Dallas, Texas-based provider of home health and hospice services.
 The company operates 255 home health and 110 hospice locations in 34 states with a concentration in Texas, Alabama, Florida, Georgia, Oklahoma and Mississippi.
 Enhabit is the fourth-largest provider of home health services in the United States and is a leading provider of hospice services.
 The company was formed in 2022 when Encompass Health spun off its home health and hospice business.

-The company has been ranked by Fortune in its list of “30 Best Large Workplaces in Healthcare” as well as Modern Healthcare in its list of “Best Places to Work in Healthcare”.
+In May 2026, private equity firm Kinderhook Industries purchased Enhabit for $1.1 billion, taking the company private.

 Founding

 Enhabit was founded in 2022 when Encompass Health spun off its home health and hospice business.
 The company traces its roots back to Encompass Home Health, Inc., a home health and hospice provider formed in 1998 in Dallas, Texas.
 Encompass Home Health grew gradually after its founding, adding locations in Texas, Oklahoma, and New Mexico.
 In 2004, its founding management sold a controlling stake in the company to Apax Partners.

 Encompass Home Health was recapitalized in 2007 when private equity and investment firm Thoma Cressey Bravo bought Apax Partner's interest in the company.
 Thoma Cressey Bravo split into two firms in 2008, Thoma Bravo and Cressey & Company, with the latter taking ownership in Encompass Home Health.
 By 2014, Encompass Home Health had 140 locations across 13 states, 5,000 employees, and was the fifth largest provider of Medicare-focused, skilled home health services in the U.S.